 Stop protecting your ignorance and start treating other humans around you like the people they are.
 We are all just people.

 Often the roofless are less ruthless than us and treat others with more kindness and less suspicion.
 We can learn something from everyone.

 Remember the looking glass, the importance of empathy and the fact that how we treat others is one of the most important things.

 To echo the perpetually-true words of Lewis Carol:

 ‘One of the deep secrets of life is that all is really worth doing is what we do for others’.

-Be affected.
 Don’t let ignorance and fear control you and win.
-Don’t stop the blossoming of friendships just because you have different circumstances.
+Don’t destroy the blossoming of potential friendships just because you have different circumstances.
 Don’t let society turn you into a hateful and fearful person.
 Stop looking for differences.
 Make small gestures.
 Look around you.
 Listen to people.
 Share your chocolate.

-To quote the recently-passed literary heroine and overall beautiful soul who always stood up for what she believed in:
+To quote the literary heroine and beautiful soul who always stood up for what she believed in:

 ‘Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible‘ – Maya Angelou